Speed limit: Reasonable speed

 Most legal systems expect drivers to drive at a safe speed for the conditions at hand, regardless of posted limits.

 In the United Kingdom, and elsewhere in common law, this is known as the reasonable man requirement.

 The German Highway Code (Straßenverkehrs-Ordnung) section on speed begins with the statement (translated to English):

 Any person driving a vehicle may only drive so fast that the car is under control.
 Speeds must be adapted to the road, traffic, visibility and weather conditions as well as the personal skills and characteristics of the vehicle and load.

 In France, the law clarifies that even if the speed is limited by law and by local authority, the driver assumes the responsibility to control a vehicle's speed, and to reduce that speed in various circumstances (such as when overtaking a pedestrian or bicycle, individually or in a group; when overtaking a stopped convoy; when passing a transportation vehicle loading or unloading people or children; when the road does not appear clear, or risky; when visibility is low, etc.).
 If drivers do not control their speed, or do not reduce it in such cases, they can be penalized.
 Other qualifying conditions include driving through fog, heavy rain, ice, snow, gravel, or when drivers encounter sharp corners, a blinding glare, darkness, crossing traffic, or when there is an obstructed view of orthogonal traffic—such as by road curvature, parked cars, vegetation, or snow banks—thus limiting the Assured Clear Distance Ahead (ACDA).

-In the United States, this requirement is referred to as the basic rule, as outlined by US federal government law (49 CFR 392.14), which applies in all states as permitted under the commerce clause and due process clause.
+In the United States, this requirement is referred to as the basic rule, as outlined by US federal government law (49 CFR 392.14), which applies in all states as permitted under the commerce clause and Due Process Clause.
 The basic speed law is almost always supplemented by specific maximum or minimum limits but applies regardless.
 In California, for instance, Vehicle Code section 22350 states that "No person shall drive a vehicle upon a highway at speed greater than is reasonable... and in no event at a speed which endangers the safety of persons or property".
 The reasonable speed may be different than the posted speed limit.
 Basic rule speed laws are statutory reinforcements of the centuries-old common law negligence doctrine as specifically applied to vehicular speed.
-Citations for violations of the basic speed law without a crash have sometimes been ruled unfairly vague or arbitrary, hence a violation of the due process of law, at least in the State of Montana.
+Citations for violations of the basic speed law without a crash have sometimes been ruled unfairly vague or arbitrary, hence a violation of the Due Process Clause, at least in the State of Montana.
 Even within states, differing jurisdictions (counties and cities) choose to prosecute similar cases with differing approaches.